admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/EventPayload/observableSemanticId](http://admin-shell.io/aas/3/0/EventPayload/observableSemanticId) The attribute observableSemanticId of the EventPayload class as defined in IDTA-01001-3-0.

+## EventPayload/source

+ [http://admin-shell.io/aas/3/0/EventPayload/source](http://admin-shell.io/aas/3/0/EventPayload/source) The attribute source of the EventPayload class as defined in IDTA-01001-3-0.

-## EventPayload/topic
+## EventPayload/sourceSemanticId

- [http://admin-shell.io/aas/3/0/EventPayload/topic](http://admin-shell.io/aas/3/0/EventPayload/topic) The attribute topic of the EventPayload class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/EventPayload/sourceSemanticId](http://admin-shell.io/aas/3/0/EventPayload/sourceSemanticId) The attribute sourceSemanticId of the EventPayload class as defined in IDTA-01001-3-0.

 ## EventPayload/subjectId